calvinkarpenko/calvinkarpenko.github.io/_projects/php-user-management-system.md

 ## Current Progress

-- Database class has been completed and uses PDO paramterised queries
+- Database class has been completed and uses PDO parameterised queries
 - Session Handler has been written to implement storing sessions in the database rather than the file system.
 - In addition a session manager has been implemented to get and set values to the current session.
 - Further work has been done to ensure that the security of sessions as outlined in OWASP's guidance has been followed.